beneyes/Mod-Listener/README.md

 Play sounds back and see if the classification is working - the names should change depending on what sound is playing.

 Once it is working control the modpianosequencer.maxpat to create music from the different tags.
-Each of the 5 tag is linked to a preset number in the sequencer patch.
+Each of the 5 tags can be linked to a preset number in the sequencer patch.
+This will result in different midi notes and timbre changing according to the audio being sent to the modlisteningproject.maxpat